-First, how was the response rate?
-As expected, maybe better, or worse?
+- First consider your response rate.
+Was it as expected, maybe better, or worse?
 Can you find any reasons why?

-Did you distribute the survey in different ways?
-In that case, how did the different channels perform?
+- Did you distribute the survey in different ways?
+If so, how did the different channels perform?

-Start with an overview of the whole survey results.
+Start with an overview of all the data you received.
 What was the percentage distribution among parameters such as gender, age, geographic location, departments or industry?
-Continue with the questions that will give you the real value of the survey.
+Then you can continue to analyze questions that will give you the real value of the survey while keeping this background data in mind.

 1. How content are your employees overall with their workplace?